Endometrial Hyperplasia: Types, Symptoms, Causes, Treatment, Diagnosis

 3. Estrogen producing tumors

-4. Medicines used totreat breast cancer like tamoxifen.
+4. Medicines used to treat breast cancer like tamoxifen.

 1. Heavy menstrual bleeding; heavier or lasting for a longer period of time